-Health secretary Matt Hancock has announced plans to boost access to personal protective equipment, ramp up testing and recruit more staff in care homes.
+Health secretary Matt Hancock has announced plans to boost access to personal protective equipment, ramp up testing and recruit more staff in care homes, to stop coronavirus spreading.

 The Government published its adult social care action plan after the Office for National Statistics revealed 2,100 unreported coronavirus deaths in care homes and other community settings in the week ending 3 April.
 The Government’s daily coronavirus statistics only count deaths in hospital.